matomo-org/matomo/misc/internal-docs/content-tracking.md

 ### How do we track an interaction automatically?

-Interactions can be detected declarative in case the detected target element is an `a` element with an `href` attribute.
+Interactions can be detected declarative in case the detected target element is an `a` and `area` element with an `href` attribute.
 If not, you will have to track the interaction programmatically, see one of the next sections.
 We generally treat links to the same page differently than downloads or outlinks.

 #### Links to the same domain